Florida Council of Administrators of Special Education

 - Represent the organization at the local, state, and national level.

-- Appoint and supervise committee chairs, except those who hold their chairmanship by virtue of office, subject to the approval of the Board.
+- Appoint and supervise committee chairs, subject to the approval of the Board.

 - Serve in the President’s place and with the president’s authority in the case of the President’s absence.

 - Assume responsibilities as delegated by the President.